 Class of 2020 selection: "Our Declaration"

-Copies of Our Declaration will be distributed in June to members of the Class of 2020.
-For more information, please contact Brandon Gaines in the Office of Finance and Treasury at 609-258-2527 or firstname.lastname@example.org.
+Copies of Our Declaration were distributed in June to members of the Class of 2020.
+For more information, please contact Brandon Gaines in the Office of Finance and Treasury at 609-258-2527 or email@example.com.

 Learn more about "Our Declaration"